NATO in urgent talks after 33 Turkish troops killed in Syria

 At least 54 Turkish troops have now been killed in Idlib in that time.

+A Greek police official said dozens of people had gathered on the Turkish side of the land border in Greece’s northeastern Evros region shouting “open the borders.”
+Greek police and military border patrols were deployed on the Greek side to prevent anyone trying to cross without authorization.

+The official spoke on condition of anonymity as they were not authorized to speak to the press on the record.

-Apart from providing some aerial surveillance over Syria, NATO plays no direct role in the conflict-torn country, but its members are deeply divided over Turkey’s actions there.
+Apart from providing some aerial surveillance over Syria, NATO plays no direct role in the conflict-torn country, but its members are deeply divided over Turkey’s actions there, and European allies are worried about any new wave of refugees arriving.

 Turkey’s invasion of the north of the conflict-torn country — along with the criticism and threats of sanctions brandished by fellow allies at Ankara over the offensive — has come close to sparking a crisis at the military alliance.